A Two-Step Pre-Processing for Semidefinite Programming: Numerical results

-\subsection{Binary Quadratic Programming}
+\subsection{Binary quadratic programming}

 Next, let us present results on perhaps the best-known SDP relaxation, that of binary quadratic programming or, equivalently, the maximum cut problem, (MAXCUT).
-In Table~\ref{sedumimaxcut}, we see runtime values for SeDuMi by itself, with matrix completion pre-processing, and with the entire two-step preprocessing procedure.
+In Tab.~\ref{sedumimaxcut}, we see runtime values for SeDuMi by itself, with matrix completion pre-processing, and with the entire two-step pre-processing procedure.
 We indicate the size of the instance from the BiqMac benchmark as well.
-We notice that the matrix-completion preprocessing sometimes results in a failure of SeDuMi, which could be attributed to numerical failures due to degeneracy.
+We notice that the chordal-decomposition pre-processing sometimes results in a failure of SeDuMi, which could be attributed to numerical failures due to degeneracy.
 In that case, facial reduction does not improve upon the situation.
-On the small instances in the BiqMac benchmark, there is a small but consistent improvement in the overall run-time, indicating that the pre-processing does improve the efficiency.
-On larger instances the differences seem more pronounced.
+On small instances in the BiqMac benchmark, there is a small but consistent improvement in the overall run-time, indicating that the pre-processing does improve the efficiency.
+On larger instances, the differences seem more pronounced.